 Facing family law cases in court can involve a long and exhausting process.
 Divorce, spousal support (formerly alimony), child custody, prenuptial agreements, post nuptial agreements: the list goes on and leads to increasingly problematic issues.
-In order to handle the ever mounting issues of Houston family law, legal help may be necessary for you.
+In order to handle the ever mounting issues of Houston, TX family law, legal help may be necessary for you.
 With the proper legal guidance, you will have a much easier time addressing your needs during your legal proceedings.

 Facing an uncontested divorce case in court is easy; it is when arguments crop up that things become much more complicated.
 A divorce is capable of becoming a sordid affair with both sides clamoring to build up their case against the other.
 Even before divorce is considered, it is wise to speak to a lawyer to ensure that all of your options are in order.
 By having a strategy laid out beforehand, there will be much less hassle in facing any divorce issues that may occur in the future.